 What happens when they commit another crime, Francisco?

-Uh is she guilty in aiding and abetting?
+Is she guilty in aiding and abetting?

 Does she bear some of the responsibility if we otherwise would have been able to deport that person?

-If she's a she's it in a bed and prosecutor, but aren't you more concerned about how she found out?
+But aren't you more concerned about how she found out?

-No, there's not dating abetting.
+No, there's not aid and abetting.

-You know, I have a very good ICE agent friend who just says we'll get them another day, another way.
+You know, I have a very good ICE agent friend who just says, we'll get them another day, another way.

-Well, that may be what happens, and there are other cases of other officials doing equally egregious things.
+And there are other cases of other officials doing equally egregious things.

 And if it can be shown that her actions prevented ICE from apprehending somebody who goes on to cause harm, she should be prosecuted.

-Uh and you know, that this is a problem.
+And this is a problem.

-But what they end up doing is forcing instead of arresting criminal aliens at the jail, ICE has to go out into the community and arrest people at their home or their workplace, and that's a lot riskier for ICE officers and also the public.
+But what they end up doing is forcing, instead of arresting criminal aliens at the jail, ICE has to go out into the community and arrest people at their home or their workplace.

 And that's not acceptable.

-Why don't you try and tell Francisco the statistics that you and your group have put together that makes the case that we've got to enforce the law.
+Why don't you try and tell Francisco the statistics that you and your group have put together that makes the case that we've got to enforce the law?

 And according to ICE, since 2014, there have been 10,000 criminal aliens who've been released by sanctuary policies who subsequently committed another crime after they were released.